amontalenti/streams/index.rst

 600+ stars `on Github`_, was a trending repo in May 2014.

-80+ mailing list members and 4 new committers.
+90+ mailing list members and 5 new committers.

-Two Parse.ly engineers maintaining it.
+3 Parse.ly engineers started maintaining it.

-Major corporate and academic entities using it.

 Funding `from DARPA`_ to continue developing it.
 (Yes, really!)